 “Information has now been received from the Japanese government through the International Red Cross stating that your son was killed in action in the Philippine Islands on 26 December 1942.

 “I realize the burden of anxiety that has been yours and deeply regret the sorrow this report brings you.
 May the knowledge that he made the supreme sacrifice for his home and country be a source of sustained comfort.

 The Adjutant General”

 After the war, a United States Recovery Team was sent to the Barrio of Piis in the Philippine Islands to recover remains on July 5, 1945.
-The local residents claimed that the remains of two Americans were still inside an American tank which had been destroyed during a tank battle in December 1941.
-The Filipinos took the Americans to the rice paddy where the tank was and remains of one man were found in the tank driver’s side of the tank, while the remains of another man were found in the assistant tank driver’s position.
+The local residents claimed that the remains of two Americans were still inside an American tank that had been destroyed during a tank battle on December 26, 1941.
+The Filipinos took the Americans to the rice paddy where the tank was and the remains of one man were found in the tank driver’s side of the tank, while the remains of another man were found in the assistant tank driver’s position.
 The residents stated that they did not bury the soldiers but filled the tank with dirt.
 The remains of both men were recovered and buried at Batangas as Unknowns X-7 and X-8.

 The remains of one soldier were exhumed from Plot: 1, Row: 11, Grave: 323 and reburied in Plot: 4, Row: 8, Grave: 999 as Unknown X-3677 at Manila #2 on August 13, 1947.
 He was designated as Unknown X-4702 when the remains were moved to the new American Cemetery at Manila.

 The Filipinos also explained the remains of the other tank crew members were outside of the tank and dragged away by dogs.
 In addition, the tank’s number FXN-314 was identified.

 Since his final resting place is unknown, T/4 Robert G. Bales’ name appears on the Tablets of the Missing at the American Military Cemetery at Manila.